Welcome to DIGITS www.DIGITS.us.com

 Volunteers interact with sixth grade students, prompt students to envision themselves in a STEM career, serve as role models, and help students make the connections between what they study in school and how math and science are used in the real world.

-- 100+ companies, state agencies, universities and other organizations enabled their employees to volunteer and visit classrooms
+- 120+ companies, state and federal agencies, and other organizations enabled their employees to volunteer and visit classrooms

-- Students showed a significant increase in their interest in math/science and their knowledge of STEM careers, and greater interest in STEM-related after-school activities.
+- Students showed an increase in their interest in math/science and their knowledge of STEM careers

 - Teacher response to the DIGITS program is overwhelmingly favorable.
 Teachers surveyed after hosting the program give high ratings to the message, materials, and Ambassadors.
 They stated that they wanted an Ambassador to come back the following year, and would recommend Ambassador visits to others.